geometrikz/PS70/content/blog/week_4.md

 To output to the OLED display, the `Adafruit_SSD1306` and `Adafruit GFX` library needs to first be installed.
 To check whether or not the OLED display is wired correctly, we can use the example script `ssd1306_128x64_i2c.ino` from the `Adafruit_SSD1306` library, which can be accessed via `Files > Examples > Adafruit SSD1306 > ssd1306_128x64_i2c` in Arduino IDE.
 By default, the GPIO21 and GPIO22 pins and the `0x3D` I2C address is used in the script.
 Change these to use the correct GPIO pins and I2C address if necessary.

+To make the display output text in a prettier way, I wrote a typewriter animation function that prints text to display one character at a time.

 ## Putting it all together

 To put all these things together, I wrote a function that allows you to calibrate the moisture sensor by pressing a button.
 When plugging in the ESP32, the OLED display will display the steps needed to calibrate the moisture sensor.
 The button needs to be pressed to get a 0% moisture reading and pressed again to get a 100% moisture reading.
 In a future iteration, I plan to make the calibration process more accurate by pressing and holding the button for 3 seconds and take the average calibration value over that time.